CSC 236: Data Structures Website, Berea College

 - Possible quiz or peer instruction question

-- Questions on L0: ASCII-Art which is due Friday.
+- Questions on L0: ASCII-Art which is due Monday.
 (Reminders about escaping backslashes and quotes.)

 - Demo of debugging in Visual Studio

-- Begin Teamwork T03: Debugging Techniques.
-We will complete this on Friday.
+- Complete Teamwork T03: Debugging Techniques.

 - Work on L0: ASCII-Art.